vizoogmbh/u3m/readme.txt

         a list of all changes between U3M 1.0 and U3M 1.1
     - u3m.pdf:
         non-technical documentation
+    - CODEOWNERS:
+        a file for github
+    - LICENSE:
+        license under which everything herein is put
+    - README.md:
+        readme for github
     - spec/
         the specification files for the technical details
         - u3m_schema.json